-Picking a name for your private practice isn’t such an easy thing.
+When you are starting a private practice, picking a name for your new business isn’t such an easy thing.

 You may think you already know what you want to call your private practice, or you may feel totally lost.
 Either way, the name that you select will have a big impact on your future, so it’s worth taking some time to really think the decision through.
 But don’t get stuck agonizing about this decision!!
 Once you’ve decided, move forward with confidence and don’t second-guess yourself!

 We can break the options down into two basic categories, each of which have both pros and cons.

 -You can use your personal name as your private practice name

 -You can choose a unique name

 Using your name as a private practice name has the advantage of being very straight forward, which can be very appealing for some people!
 Also, if you are already well known, it is a good way to build on your reputation and build your brand.

 However, there are some Cons to consider as well.

 Using your own name is straightforward, but it can also be limiting.
 If you later want to grow, bringing in other therapists to work under you, calling the practice by just your individual name may not feel right.
 Also, more and more practices are growing to include a variety of services.
 What if you someday want to offer your patients art therapy, or yoga?
 What if you start hosting group counseling with a variety of leaders coming in to coordinate the groups?
 Using your personal name as a business name is an implicit promise to clients that, when they come, they will always be dealing directly with YOU.
 If you aren’t 100% sure that is the kind of practice you envision for the long run, then you may be better off with a different approach.